Functional Resume Templates

 Select the best layout

-A functional resume is focused on your experience and skills, in the education section you can list the basic facts regarding your degree, including institution name, location, degree, and major.
-If you don’t have any previous work experience, you should spend more time in the education section by providing more details on your courses if relevant to the job you are applying for.
-You can check our guide for resumes without work experience.
+A functional resume is focused on your experience and skills.
+In the education section you can list the basic facts regarding your degree, including institution name, location, degree, and major.
+If you don’t have any previous work experience, you should spend more time on this and provide more details on your relevant courses.
+You can check our guide for resumes without work experience as well.

 Number of pages